dotnet/dotnet-docker/README.aspnet.md

-As part of the .NET 5.0 release the Docker images are published to different repositories.
-The 2.1 and 3.1 images are published to [core branded repositories](https://hub.docker.com/_/microsoft-dotnet-core/) while the 5.0 and higher versions will be published to [non-core branded repositories](https://hub.docker.com/_/microsoft-dotnet/).
-See the [related issue](https://github.com/dotnet/dotnet-docker/issues/1765) for more details.
+As part of the .NET 5.0 release, all .NET Docker images (including .NET Core 2.1 and 3.1) have transitioned to a new set of Docker repositories described below.
+Updates will continue to be made to supported tags in the old repository locations for backwards compatibility.
+Please update any repository references to these new names.
+For more information see the [.NET 5.0 repository rename announcement](https://github.com/dotnet/dotnet-docker/issues/2337).

 # Featured Tags